A Constitutional and Institutional Framework for Parity, Consent, and Shared Governance

 8.3 Language, heritage, and commemoration rights are safeguarded.

-9. Stability, Guarantees, and Democratic Legitimacy
+9. Stability, Protections, and Democratic Legitimacy

 10. Economic Transition and Institutional Visibility

-10.2 Social protections and pensions remain uninterrupted.
+10.2 Social protections, including pensions, remain uninterrupted.

 11. Closing Statement